banoviclabs/Banovic_Lab/README.md

-#This is the Repository for the Banovic Labs Website

 # What is the Banovic Lab
 The Banovic Lab is a research lab within the Small Animal Medicine and Surgery (SAMS) department of the University of Georgia College of Veterinary Medicine (UGA Vet Med) in Athens Georgia, USA.